Snowflake: A Distributed Streaming Decoder: Abstract

 \section{Abstract}

-We design \emph{Snowflake}, a quantum error correction decoder that runs in a streaming fashion and is capable of a simple, local implementation.
-In doing so we propose a new method for general stream decoding that eliminates the processing overhead due to window overlap in existing windowing methods.
-As a first study, we test our local implementation of Snowflake on the surface code under circuit-level noise.
-It recovers roughly 2/3 the accuracy threshold of the Union--Find decoder adapted with a windowing method, with a better mean runtime scaling: subquadratic as opposed to cubic in code distance $d$.
-We discuss how Snowflake may be implemented on a 2D chip and decode not just quantum memory but lattice surgery-based computation.
+We design \emph{Snowflake}, a quantum error correction decoder that, for the surface code under circuit-level noise, is roughly 25\% more accurate than the Union--Find decoder, with a better mean runtime scaling: subquadratic as opposed to cubic in the code distance.
+Our decoder runs in a streaming fashion and has a distributed, local implementation.
+In designing Snowflake, we propose a new method for general stream decoding that eliminates the processing overhead due to window overlap in existing windowing methods.